 - Aortic aneurysm: due to endarteritis of the vasa vasorum.

 - Gumma: granulomas in bone, skin and mucous membranes.
 Cutaneous gumma may ulcerate.

-- Neurosyphilis: asymptomatic or symptomatic meningitis, hemiplegia, epilepsy, progressive paralysis (cerebral atrophy, dementia, psychosis), tabes dorsalis (gait ataxia, bladder dysfunction).
+- Neurosyphilis: meningitis, hemiplegia, epilepsy, progressive paralysis (cerebral atrophy, dementia, psychosis), tabes dorsalis (gait ataxia, bladder dysfunction).